-Ayurvedic bodyworker Stephanie Rodriguez Krishnan is passionate about doing good by other people.
-She’s a LMT with a big heart and big ambitions.
+Ayurvedic bodyworker Stephanie Rodriguez Krishnan is passionate about doing good for other people.
+She’s an LMT with a big heart and big ambitions.

 Stephanie is super busy at her Back Bay treatment room in Boston, MA.
 Samsaraa Massage Therapy & Ayurveda is located on Boylston Street above Back Bay Yoga, not too far from the Boston Public Gardens.

-She offers authentic Ayurvedic treatments she learned near her in-law’s in Kerala, India.
+She offers authentic Ayurvedic treatments that was learned near her in-laws in Kerala, India.